-B.1.1 Data Records, as generated in accordance with this Specification, shall be formatted in accordance with this Data Record Exchange Format, if and as required by this or other Specifications.
+B.1.1 Data records, as generated in accordance with this specification, shall be formatted in accordance with this data record exchange format, if and as required by this or other specifications.

-Note: This data format is explicitly used within this Specification for the purposes of Data Record exchange with a type-approved telematics in-vehicle unit, but may be used more broadly.
+Note: This data format is explicitly used within this specification for the purposes of data record exchange with a type-approved telematics device, but may be used more broadly.